Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 3. Proactive Nudges: Automated reminders around due dates and before shutoff nudge payments earlier in the cycle.

 Organizations that move a significant share of customers to e-billing and digital payments often reduce DSO by several days without changing credit terms.
 For utilities, even a small reduction in DSO translates into meaningful improvements in cash flow and reduced reliance on reserves.
+For a utility with $10M in monthly revenue, reducing DSO by just 3 days frees up approximately $1M in working capital.

 Recommended Actions: